Anthony Elding: Ballinamallard, Derry City and return to Sligo

 On 23 May 2014 Elding moved to Northern Ireland signing with IFA Premiership side Ballinamallard United.
 He later went on to feature for Derry City before returning to Sligo Rovers.

 Personal life

-His son Owen Elding, is a professional footballer playing for Sligo Rovers.
+His son Owen Elding, is a professional footballer playing for Hibernian and the Republic of Ireland national team.

 Coaching career

 Elding currently holds the UEFA 'A' qualification, after completing the UEFA B.

 In 2023 Elding was appointed first team coach at League of Ireland Premier Division club Sligo Rovers.

 Elding was linked with first team head coach position at League of Ireland First Division clubs Longford Town & Wexford FC season 2025 after going through the final stages of the interview process.

 In 2025 Elding was appointed first team assistant manager of League of Ireland First Division club Athlone Town.

 Elding has held academy MU15 & MU17 head coaching positions at Longford Town, Sligo Rovers, Mayo FC.
-Whilst also coaching in the academy’s at, Ballinamallard United, Ferencvarosi Tc.
+Whilst also coaching at, Ballinamallard United, Ferencvarosi Tc.

+Elding being linked with the first team head coach position at former league of Ireland club Sligo Rovers where he became a club legend after scoring the winning goal in the 2013 FAI Cup final in a dramatic 94th minute.